Computer graphics lighting: Spotlight

 A spotlight produces a directed cone of light.
-The light becomes more intense as you get closer to the spotlight source and to the center of the light cone.
+The light becomes more intense as the viewer gets closer to the spotlight source and to the center of the light cone.
 An example of a spotlight is a flashlight.

 Area

 Area lights are 3D objects which emit light.
 Whereas point lights and spot lights sources are considered infinitesimally small points, area lights are treated as physical shapes.
 Area light produce softer shadows and more realistic lighting than point lights and spot lights.

 Ambient

 Ambient light sources illuminate objects even when no other light source is present.
 The intensity of ambient light is independent of direction, distance, and other objects, meaning the effect is completely uniform throughout the scene.
 This source ensures that objects are visible even in complete darkness.

 Lightwarp

 A lightwarp is a technique of which an object in the geometrical world refracts light based on the direction and intensity of the light.
 The light is then warped using an ambient diffuse term with a range of the color spectrum.
 The light then may be reflectively scattered to produce a higher depth of field, and refracted.
 The technique is used to produce a unique rendering style and can be used to limit overexposure of objects.
 Games such as Team Fortress 2 use the rendering technique to create a cartoon cel shaded stylized look.